gvwilson/sensibleadventures/iffy/iffy.md

 - A governor died in the Bharati fire (opening salvo in the governors' civil war)
 - "The old gods didn't care---why would expect the new ones to?"
 (Talking about AI)
 - Paddington South really is a wretched hive of scum and villainy
+- Iffy thinks about apologizing to Jeep after the first encounter
+- Aunt Naggie's sims are all really about the ecologist
+- the video drone escape isn't believable
+- the ecologist's brain wipe is a bit sudden